-- The GRE is not required for application.
-However, GRE test scores may be requested for an admission decision:
+- The GRE/MAT test scores Are Not Required To Apply, but the scores may be requested for an admission decision.